1. What is SafeEntry?

 2. Where does SafeEntry need to be deployed?

 Please visit https://www.safeentry.gov.sg/deployment for the updated list of places where SafeEntry needs to be deployed.

 3. Why is SafeEntry being expanded to more places?

-As activities and services are gradually resumed following the circuit breaker period, it is important that contact tracing be done quickly to limit the risk of further community transmission.
-SafeEntry helps support contact tracing efforts as it provides authorities with a record of individuals who enter and exit places.
-The records will reduce the time needed to identify potential close contacts of COVID-19 patients.
+As more activities and services gradually resume following the circuit breaker period, it is important that efforts to prevent and control the transmission of COVID-19 such as contact tracing and identification of COVID-19 clusters can be done quickly to limit the risk of further community transmission.
+SafeEntry helps support and quicken these efforts to prevent and control the incidence or transmission of COVID-19 as it provides authorities with a record of individuals who enter and exit places.
+The records will reduce the time needed to identify potential close contacts of COVID-19 patients and potential COVID-19 clusters.
 This is important so that we can continue advancing towards fewer restrictions on our movements, and our daily lives.

 4. SafeEntry is already implemented for my building (e.g. Mall), do tenants within the building have to implement SafeEntry as well?